Zal0/ZGB/README.md

 <details>
   <summary>Creating a new Sprite</summary>

 The template already comes with a placeholder Sprite but you surely will need to add more.
-Yo do this by following the next 3 steps:
+You do this by following the next 3 steps:
 1. Create the sprite image data.
 2. Create a new file < YourNewSprite >.c containing this:
 ```C